13 Common mistakes using PCMs in R

 - Have you loaded the package that contains the function?
 Remember you need to tell R to load the packages every time you start a new R session and want to use functions from these packages using the function

-. - Did you install the package that contains the function?
+library. - Did you install the package that contains the function?
 Install the package using

 - R cannot find your data.